These days, most of us are living out our lives at home, occasionally venturing out to grab groceries or get some exercise.

 To get your $5 Amazon gift card, just sign up and complete your first five surveys.
 Then, next time you’re posted up on the couch watching Netflix, take a few more surveys and keep earning.

-For many of us, getting life insurance is something we know we need to do.
-After all, you’ve probably wondered how your family would manage without your income after you’re gone.
+You’ve probably wondered how your family would manage without your income after you’re gone.
 How will they pay the bills?
 Send the kids through school?

 Now that life’s slowed down a little, it’s time to finally check this off your to-do list.

 With a company called Bestow, this shouldn’t take more than about five minutes, and rates start at $5 a month.
 You can cancel or change your plan at any time.
 Plus, the security of knowing your family is taken care of is priceless.